 That sounds like a lot!!!
 I don’t let myself get overwhelmed.
 I set up bright goals and I make sure I am flexible about my routine.
 That means that if I miss Monday, then I’ll do it on the following Sunday.
 Most importantly, I don’t feel guilty if I skipped a day.

 Change your hours if needed.
 I usually exercise in the evening but if I can’t, I’ll exercise in the morning.
-Also, if you cannot workout 20 minutes, change it to 5/8 minutes.
+Also, if you cannot work out for 20 minutes, change it to 5/8 minutes.

 Set goals but take it easy!